mctweb/torphins-playgroup/content/pages/homepage.md

       the Curriculum for Excellence, Pre-Birth to Three, and Getting It Right for Every Child (GIRFEC) to support children as they grow and develop in their learning. \r\n"
-    title: Prepare Your Children For **The Next Steps**
+    title: "Prepare Your Children For **The Next Steps** In A Home-From-Home Environment. "
     image: /static/uploads/torphins-playgroup-0075.png
     buttons:
-      - text: Visit Us
+      - text: Arrange A Visit
         page: Homepage
         uid: Contact
         url: ""